Mothers in the city (2022)

 The research shows that the spatial injustices of the past as well as new inequalities in the city impact the everyday movements and practices of women as well as the choice of home, work and school in the city.
 In addition, the spatial practices of mothers are influenced by a form of moral geography, which, when overlaid on current spatial inequalities in Johannesburg, result in compromises and sacrifices for both mother and child.
 Thus in many ways, constructing a hostile and difficult space, which mothers are forced to navigate and sometimes transgress, social, spatial and legal boundaries using a variety of spatial and social tactics in order to survive and assure the best for their families.

 The first phase of research focused on mothers and was conducted in 2014 and 2015.
 The study examined the everyday practices and experiences of 25 mothers in the city, through in-depth interviews and mapping exercises.
-This has been published as an occasional paper.
-The pilot study provided valuable insights into the lives of these diverse group of women and also highlighted some important aspects that need to be accommodated in a larger study.
+This has been published as an occasional paper, Motherhood in Johannesburg.
+The pilot study provided valuable insights into the lives of these diverse women and also highlighted some important aspects that need to be accommodated in a larger study.

-The second phase of the research is expanding the study to include mothers, fathers and other primary carers of children.
-The research will be conducted in 4-5 neighbourhoods with 4-5 families in each neighbourhood.
-The fieldwork will be conducted during the winter period of 2019 and will include new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
+The second phase of the research expanded the study to include mothers, fathers and other primary carers of children.
+The research is located in 5 neighbourhoods with 8-10 participants in each neighbourhood.
+The fieldwork was concluded in early 2020 and provided data from new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
+Several journal papers have been written and are in the process of being published.

-Originally conceived by Yasmeen Dinath at the Johannesburg Development Agency, the project is a partnership with Dinath and Dr Margot Rubin at SARCHi in Spatial Analysis and City Planning.
+Originally conceived by Yasmeen Dinath at the Johannesburg Development Agency, the project was a partnership with Dr Margot Rubin at SARCHi in Spatial Analysis and City Planning.

 Alexandra Parker and Margot Rubin (2017) 'Motherhood in Johannesburg: Mapping the experiences and moral geographies of women and their children in the city'.
 SA & CP GCRO Occasional Paper no.11, November 2017.